Microwave - Cavity Repair Needed Due to Arcing, Chipping, Peeling or Scorching

 If the coating is actively flaking or paint is peeling anywhere inside the oven cavity (including under the turntable) discontinue the use of the microwave and replace it.
 The microwave is not repairable.

-- The cavity coating in GE Appliances microwave ovens is selected to be safely used as a food-contact surface and meets GE Appliances' and applicable government requirements for such use.
+- The cavity coating in our microwave ovens is selected to be safely used as a food-contact surface and meets our and applicable government requirements for such use.

-- No lead or other toxic materials are added to the cavity coating material used in GE Appliances microwave ovens.
+- No lead or other toxic materials are added to the cavity coating material used in our microwave ovens.